top of page

 Waste picker is a global term, adopted at the First World Conference of Waste Pickers in 2008, and now used by the International Alliance of Waste Pickers (IAWP) and in some official statistics.

-In North America, as in the world, preferred terms vary by place, and in some cases, different terms are used to indicate the different types of materials workers are involved in collecting.
-In our region common terminology includes:
+In North America, as in the world, preferred terms vary by place.
+Different terms are used to indicate the different types of materials workers are involved in collecting.
+In our region, common terminology is explained in the box below.

 Type of waste picker